karteek12/karteek12/README.md

 ## 👋 Hello, I'm Santosh Karteek !

 I am a passionate Full Stack Developer with hands-on experience in building scalable web applications using **Django, Django REST Framework, Next.js, React.js, and Docker**.
-I graduated from **NIT Patna in May 2025**.
+I recently graduated from **NIT Patna in May 2025**.

 Over the past few months, I have contributed to real-world projects, including revamping legacy codebases, designing responsive landing pages from Figma, and developing full-stack features.